 Traffic at Rohtang

-We kept riding up and there was no sign of any barrier or cops or anyone for that matter asking people to produce their permits.
+We kept riding up and there was no sign of any barrier or cops or anyone for that matter.
 After a couple of hours of a relaxed ride, near Rohtang, my worst fears for the day came true, in form of a huge traffic Jam.

-He noticed some space on the left where one could manage to squeeze a motorcycle through but because of the mud, no one was attempting it.
+He noticed some space on the left where one could manage to squeeze a motorcycle.
+But because of the mud, no one was attempting it.
 Brave Sir Shoaib took on the task and successfully completed it.

-Rohtang Top and to Kokhsar
+Rohtang Top to Kokhsar

-Fortunately we did not encounter another traffic Jam.
-After a quick photo session at Rohtang top;our 1st high altitude pass of the trip, we were descending on our way to Gramphoo.
+Fortunately, we did not encounter another traffic Jam.
+After a quick photo session at Rohtang top, our 1st high altitude pass of the trip, we were descending on our way to Gramphoo.

 I told him that we noticed none and that there was a huge traffic Jam at the top.
-Turned out that the guy had been waiting there for last couple of hours; for some sort of public transport to arrive.
+It turned out that the guy had been waiting there for the last couple of hours; for some sort of public transport to arrive.
 He was going to Keylong and since we were all traveling solo on 4 motorcycles, we offered him a ride which he readily accepted and hopped on with Sunny on his CBZ.

 We registered ourselves at the check-post before Kokhsar and continued but not for long.
-I was riding ahead of the group and about a kilometer after crossing Kokhsar, my motorcycle’s rear tyre went flat again.
+I was riding ahead of the group and about a kilometer after crossing Kokhsar, my motorcycle’s rear tire went flat again.
 It was the first one of the day and 3rd of the journey.

-We reached the puncture repair shop but annoyingly enough, the owner was busy repairing a Truck’s punctured tyre.
+We reached the puncture repair shop but annoyingly enough, the owner was busy repairing a Truck’s punctured tire.
 We had no other option but to wait which dragged on for almost an hour.
 Rohit arrived after a while, wondering what was taking us so long and he too joined us in the wait.